cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 ## Strict equality operation

 Mindustry Logic provides one strict equality operator: `strictEqual`.
+This operator compares the values according to these rules:

-When performing strict equality operations, the two values are considered different if one is numeric and the other is not.
-When both values are numeric, or both values are non-numeric, they are compared using standard comparison rules described above.
+1. If one value is numeric and the other is non-numeric, the values are considered non-equal.
+This comparison distinguishes `null` from zero (unlike both `equal` and `notEqual`).

-The main benefit of strict comparison is that it evaluates `null` as different from zero.
+2. If both values are numeric, they are considered equal if their numerical values match exactly.
+This comparison recognizes two values as different even if their difference is smaller than `0.000001`  (unlike both `equal` and `notEqual`).
+3. If both values are non-numeric, they are considered equal if they have the same value.

 ## Relational operations